Form 8.3 - The Vanguard Group, Inc.: Custodian REIT plc

 DJ Form 8.3 - The Vanguard Group, Inc.: Custodian REIT plc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Custodian REIT plc 13-Aug-2021 / 13:54 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Custodian REIT plc 16-Aug-2021 / 13:03 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------